Kate Upton’s Throwback Video By ‘Sports Illustrated’ Shows Her Sizzling In A Tiny Bikini

 There is no doubt in believing that Kate Upton is one of the most popular models ever featured on the covers of Sports Illustrated Swimsuit magazine.
 And knowing that fans can never get enough of Kate Upton’s sexy photos and videos, the magazine took to their official Instagram page and recently shared a throwback video of the model which sent pulses racing within a matter of minutes.

-In the video, Upton is featured wearing a very skimpy mauve and burgundy bikini which exposed her perky breasts, taut stomach and her long legs.
+In the video, Upton is featured wearing a very skimpy mauve and burgundy bikini which exposed her perky breasts, taut stomach, and her long legs.
 In the video, the 26-year-old hottie can be seen leaning against a tree and striking some sultry poses to flaunt her amazing body.
 She let her hair down, wore minimal makeup, and accessorized with a long, gold chain that hung in between her enviable cleavage.

 Within an hour of going live, the video amassed more than 17,000 likes and close to 200 comments where fans complimented Upton on being amazingly sexy.